• Skip to primary navigation

 • salt and pepper to taste

-• 800 g bread cut into cubes ((28 oz))
+• 800 g bread cut into cubes

 Instructions

-• Place mixture in a clean glass bowl, cover with plastic wrap and allow to ferment at room temperature for 24 hours.
+• In a strong blender, blend cashews together with nutritional yeast, water and salt until perfectly smooth.
+Allow the mixture to cool briefly, then add probiotic cultures and mix shortly.
+Place the mixture in a clean glass bowl, cover with plastic wrap and allow to ferment at room temperature for 24-36 hours until bubbly and tart.

-• Season the fondue with salt and pepper and serve immediately with bread cubes or other desired side dishes.
+• Pour the mixture into a caquelon and, stirring constantly, bring to a boil over low heat.
+Season the fondue with salt and pepper and serve immediately with bread cubes or other desired side dishes.

 Keyword Fondue